|

 joining in the festivities.
 In Polish towns

-elegant and smaller and are being held in
+and smaller and are being held in hotels and

 Regardless of whether the wedding will be